sribalaji-16/Installation-of-KI-CAD/README.md

 # Installation-of-KI-CAD
-In this repo you will find how to install ki cad open source EDA tools
+In this repo you will find how to install ki cad open source EDA tool

 ## Requirements (approx it requires 10 GB in HDD/SSD)
 -> Read the [requirements](https://www.kicad.org/help/system-requirements/)